 - “Victrola” (I feel technology was working against me on that one)

 - “You sank my battleship!!”
 (I tried to make it too sexual, in retrospect)

 - “Silence, knave!”

-- “Your milkman isn’t very punctual!”
+- “Your milkman is hard to converse with at parties!”
 (That was more something I made up myself as the ultimate mic drop dis, but it never caught on.)

-I confess I felt pretty good about these lists, and was sure I was making progress.
+I was feeling pretty good about these lists, especially as I’d lost two more pens and was sure I was making progress.

-Ten Household Items I’m Hanging On To Only Because Of Sentimental Attachment And/Or They Are Also Nicknames I Encouraged People To Call Me
+Ten Household Items I’m Hanging On To Only Out of Sentimental Attachment And/Or They Are Also Nicknames I’ve Encouraged People to Call Me: